Linaro/lite_bootstrap_server/README.md

 ## Testing mutual TLS Authentication

-A secondary HTTPS server is started up along with the main CA server to test mutual TLS authentication using client certificates.
+A secondary TCP server is started up along with the main CA server to test mutual TLS authentication using client certificates.

 mutual TLS authentication requests a certificate from the connecting client